- Corporate Data

 A unique identifier used to specify a head office or business location (including sole proprietorships that do not possess a Corporate Number).

 To maintain customer data, rules for data maintenance must be established in advance.
-Without management based on consistent rules, data integrity cannot be ensured.
-However, in reality, database management rules are rarely consistent; they are often inconsistent not only across multiple databases but frequently even within a single database.
-Under these conditions, data cannot be maintained.
-Therefore, rules for data maintenance are essential.
-Please consider the LBC corporate database as a textbook for these rules.
+This is because data integrity cannot be ensured without consistent management rules.
+In reality, however, database management rules are rarely consistent; they are often inconsistent not only across multiple databases but even within a single database.
+Under these conditions, data cannot be properly maintained.
+Therefore, data maintenance rules are essential.
+Consider the LBC corporate information database as the textbook for these rules.
 By maintaining your customer database according to rules aligned with this textbook, you can achieve data consistency.

-To apply the textbook's rules to your customer database, matching (reconciliation) between your customer database and the textbook is required.
-However, since your customer database and the textbook inherently follow different rules, they will not match correctly if you attempt to match them as they are.
-Therefore, a dictionary (Knowledge Master) is required to bridge your customer database and the textbook.
-By entrusting your customer data to uSonar and converting the rules according to our dictionary, it becomes possible to match your customer database with the textbook despite their differing rules.
+To apply the textbook rules to your customer database, a matching process between the customer database and the textbook is required.
+However, since the customer database and the textbook operate under different rules, they will not match correctly if processed as-is.
+Therefore, a dictionary (Knowledge Master) is necessary to bridge the customer database and the textbook.
+By entrusting your customer data to uSonar, we convert the rules according to our dictionary, enabling a successful match between the disparate rules of your customer database and our textbook.

-A common cause of failure when matching databases is the issue of data freshness, such as when one set of data is outdated.
-For example, if customer data contains an old company name or an old address, it cannot be matched with the LBC corporate database in its current state.
-Therefore, the LBC corporate database uses historical information as a dictionary.
-Specifically, by utilizing a master (dictionary) that accumulates past events such as company name changes, relocations, and mergers/acquisitions, we can automatically convert and match customer data even if it contains old company names or addresses.
+A common cause of failure when matching databases is the issue of data freshness, such as when one dataset is outdated.
+For example, if customer data contains a former company name or an old address, it cannot be matched with the LBC corporate information database in its current state.
+Therefore, the LBC corporate information database utilizes historical information as a dictionary.
+Specifically, by using a master (dictionary) that accumulates past events such as company name changes, relocations, and mergers, we automatically convert and match customer data even if it contains old company names or addresses.

-While this may seem trivial compared to the previous point, minor inconsistencies in notation can lead to unsuccessful data matching. uSonar utilizes data cleansing technology to standardize address formats, such as converting informal addresses into their official registered forms.
-Furthermore, we can process the conversion of old addresses to new ones, including those resulting from municipal mergers.
+While this may seem trivial compared to the previous section, minor variations in notation can also lead to unsuccessful data matching.
+At uSonar, we use data cleansing technology to standardize address notations (such as converting common address formats to official ones).
+Furthermore, we can also process the conversion of old addresses to new addresses resulting from municipal mergers.

-As demonstrated above, even if customer data contains typos, omissions, outdated company names, former addresses, or pre-merger information, we utilize our proprietary dictionaries (various knowledge bases) to perform matching against the LBC corporate information database, thereby achieving high matching accuracy.
+As demonstrated above, even if customer data contains typos, omissions, former company names, old addresses, or pre-merger information, we utilize our proprietary dictionaries (various knowledge bases) to perform matching with the LBC corporate information database, thereby achieving high matching accuracy.

-By using the dictionaries within the LBC corporate information database in this manner, the duplicate detection rate is improved.
+By using the 'dictionaries' of the LBC corporate information database in this way, the duplicate detection rate is improved.
 So, what level of improvement can be expected?
 While this is for reference only, let us compare the results of deduplicating the business card information entered by uSonar sales representatives—which we have been using as an example—with and without the use of the LBC corporate information database.

 When using the LBC corporate information database, 1,038 out of 22,128 records (4.7%) can be identified as duplicates, whereas only 458 records (2.1%) can be identified without it.
-This difference is attributed to the dictionary that enhances cleansing accuracy.
+This difference is due to the dictionaries that enhance cleansing accuracy.

-The LBC corporate information database groups business locations that have relationships such as headquarters-branches or parent-subsidiary companies.
-This enables data management at the group level, allowing for the consolidation of sales information by group to grasp gross transaction values, as well as identifying non-trading locations within a group for cross-selling opportunities.
+The LBC corporate information database groups business locations that have relationships such as headquarters-branch or parent-subsidiary.
+This enables data management at the group level, allowing you to consolidate sales information by group to understand gross transaction volume, or identify non-trading locations within a group for cross-selling targets.

 Specifically, the details are as follows.

-First, we assign a unique code (identification number) to every business location.
+First, a unique code (identification number) is assigned to every business location.
 This code is referred to as "LBC."
-LBC is the name of both our corporate information database and the management code itself.
-To avoid confusion, we will distinguish between the two: we will refer to the master data itself as the "LBC Corporate Information Database" and the management code as the "LBC Corporate Management Code."
-Since a unique number is assigned to each business location, the LBC Corporate Management Code is never duplicated and remains permanent.
+LBC serves as both the name of the corporate information database and the name of the management code.
+To avoid confusion, we will distinguish between the two: the master data itself will be referred to as the "LBC Corporate Information Database," and the management code will be referred to as the "LBC Corporate Management Code."
+Since the LBC Corporate Management Code is assigned individually to each business location, no two locations share the same number, and these numbers are permanent and immutable.

 *1 The actual code consists of 11 digits.

-For LS Trading (0001), the Headquarters LBC, Parent Company LBC, and Group LBC columns all show 0001, indicating that it is the top of the corporate group.
+For LS Trading (0001), the Headquarters LBC, Parent Company LBC, and Group LBC fields all show 0001, indicating that it is at the top of the group hierarchy.

-Even if a change in corporate affiliation occurs due to mergers or acquisitions, only the grouping information is updated, while the LBC Corporate Management Code remains unchanged (the LBC Corporate Management Code is permanent).
-By keeping the identification number (LBC Corporate Management Code) assigned to the data permanent and only updating the attribute information, we maintain the consistency of the coding system.
+Even if changes occur in corporate affiliations due to mergers, acquisitions, or reorganizations, only the grouping information is updated, while the Corporate Management Code LBC remains unchanged (the Corporate Management Code LBC is immutable).
+By keeping the assigned identification number (Corporate Management Code LBC) constant and updating the attribute information, we maintain the consistency of the code system.

-By utilizing this code system, you can group the client data entrusted to us and perform data cleansing at both the individual company and corporate group levels.
+By utilizing this code system, you can group the client data entrusted to us by our customers, enabling data consolidation at both the individual company and corporate group levels.

-Maintaining a massive dataset of 12.5 million records is no easy task.
-So, how is this data maintenance performed?
+Maintaining a massive dataset of 12.5 million records is no simple task.
+So, how do we handle data maintenance?

-Fundamentally, it follows the same process as the initial data construction.
-We reflect updates in the LBC Corporate Information Database as soon as the data sources are updated.
-For example, when a securities report is disclosed, we update the data based on that information.
-Corporate telephone directories and websites are also updated as soon as their respective data sources are refreshed.
-(Reference: URL for monthly data update counts by category: https://usonar.co.jp/service/lbc-realtime/)
+Fundamentally, it follows the same process as data construction.
+We reflect updates in the Corporate Information Database LBC as soon as the data sources are updated.
+For example, when securities reports are disclosed, we update the data based on that information.
+Corporate telephone directories and websites are handled similarly, with updates reflected as soon as the source data is refreshed.
+(Reference: URL showing monthly data update counts by category: https://usonar.co.jp/service/lbc-realtime/)

-By leveraging the information in the LBC Corporate Information Database, which is updated in this manner, you can keep your company's customer data current at all times.
-By obtaining relocation information from the LBC Corporate Information Database, you can reduce approach loss, avoid the negative brand impact caused by approaching clients with outdated information, and enable accurate sales trend management through precise linkage with past performance records.
+By leveraging the information in the Corporate Information Database LBC, which is updated in this manner, you can keep your company's customer data current at all times.
+By obtaining relocation information from the Corporate Information Database LBC, you can reduce approach loss, avoid the negative brand impact caused by contacting prospects using outdated information, and enable accurate sales trend management through precise linkage with past performance records.

-By utilizing the LBC Corporate Information Database, you can streamline internal resources through sales and marketing activities based on a marketing database free of omissions and duplicates.
+By utilizing the Corporate Information Database LBC, you can streamline internal resources through sales and marketing activities based on a marketing database free of omissions and duplicates.
 Furthermore, you can reduce the operational burden of building and maintaining your foundational database by effectively leveraging external resources.

 Author